-In his senior year as a player at Covenant, Bosgraf was a team captain, an All-NAIA District 24 and All-South third team selection while ranking 17th in the country in assists per game.
-In 1996, he returned to be an assistant coach under Crossman through the 2004 season.
-After a short stint away from the program, Bosgraf came back to Covenant in 2009 as the goalkeeper coach for Pifer and held that position through the 2013 season before becoming the full-time assistant the next season.
+Bosgraf spent several years as an assistant with the Covenant program.
+After a short stint away from the program, Bosgraf came back to Covenant in 2009 as the goalkeeper coach for head coach Nathan Pifer and held that position through the 2013 season before becoming the full-time assistant the next season.

 He and his wife, Lansing, live on Lookout Mountain, Ga.
 The couple has three children, Alexandra, Hamilton, and Mya.
 They are members of Lookout Mountain Presbyterian Church.